SEO for Associations: Blogging for Better Rankings

 - Break up your content with lists, subheadings and media.

 You must include hyperlinks in your content for a good SEO score.
 You need to link both to pages on your own site (internal links) as well as other websites (external links).
 When linking anywhere, avoid sending readers to a homepage, as this is usually an information dead end.
 Choose pages that provide more in-depth information on the word or phrase you hyperlink.

 9. Word Count

 Your content must be long enough to cover a topic comprehensively, but you don’t score points for writing long content without substance.
-Content optimized for your most specific your keywords or keyphrases will likely be shorter than content for your broadest keywords and keyphrases.
+Content optimized for your most specific keywords or keyphrases will likely be shorter than content for your broadest keywords and keyphrases.
 Learn more about this and the cluster model below.
 Check out our blog post on word count for more details to determine the right length of your content.